 - Due to the extended reach of the 3 sectional staff, the only time a competitor is able to hold a single section of the staff is when the competitor holds the middle section.
 Otherwise, competitor must have one hand each on 2 separate sections of the staff.
 However, caution is advised when using the 3 sectional staff because of its whipping effect.

 - The handle of the Tonfa cannot and should never be used for striking.
 Only side strikes are allowed with the shaft of the weapon.
 There will be no thrusting with the Tonfa or any other weapon.

-- Common sense should be used when training or competing with Kobudo Warrior GearÔ!
+- Common sense should be used when training or competing with Kobudo Warrior Gear!
 Under no circumstances will participants be allowed to inflict injury by using illegal strikes or excessive force.
 If a competitor knowingly and maliciously causes injury to another, then immediate disqualification will be enforced.

 All competitors engaging in padded weapon’s point fighting are to conduct themselves in a professional and sportsmanship like manner.
 The “Code of the Warrior” is based on honour, fighting spirit and martial protocol.
-This exemplary behavior should always be evident in the actions exhibited by the combatants while in the fighting arena.
-The following categories of unethical behavior will not be condoned in the fighting arena.
-Disqualification or warning leading to disqualification can result from such prohibitive behavior.
+This exemplary behaviour should always be evident in the actions exhibited by the combatants while in the fighting arena.
+The following categories of unethical behaviour will not be condoned in the fighting arena.
+Disqualification or warning leading to disqualification can result from such prohibitive behaviour.
 It should be also noted that the instructor will be held accountable for the actions of their students and may also be subject to ramifications due to the actions of his/her student.
 In the event of a non-represented combatant, the individual is responsible for their actions.

 - Techniques which are void of artful execution